-We were delighted to launch our communication project in the summer 0f 2017!
-The overarching aim of the project is to give every person with Rett syndrome the opportunity to reach their communication potential so their voice can be heard.
-So far we have ran Augmentative and Alternative Communication (AAC) training days for families and professionals at various locations around the UK and we have produced a fantastic booklet giving advice, tips and personal stories using all forms of communication.
-The booklet is available in the members section of our website where you can download it for free.
-Membership is free!
+In 2017, we launched our communication project; to give every person with Rett syndrome the opportunity to reach their communication potential so their voice can be heard.
+We have Augmentative and Alternative Communication (AAC) training days for families and professionals at various locations around the UK and a fantastic booklet, An Introduction to AAC for People with Rett Syndrome and other Complex Communication Needs giving advice, tips and personal stories using all forms of communication.

-In the Resources area you will find information on eye gaze technology you will find a comparison between some of the different devices, software and language systems.
-We also now have loan devices – these can be borrowed after a parent/carer has attended an AAC training day plus a communication session with the person with Rett syndrome.
-These devices will be loaned for approximately one month and will be to support you in collecting evidence to apply for funding for your own device.
-Our training days are run six times a year across the UK in different locations.
-Please keep an eye on our events page for more information on when and where they will be.
+In the Resources area you will find information on eye gaze technology We also now have loan devices – these can be borrowed after a parent or carer has attended an AAC training day plus a communication session with the person with Rett syndrome.
+Please keep an eye on our communication events page for more information on when and where they will be.

 In addition, to provide you with ongoing, local support with communication, we have recruited and trained Regional Communication Champions who are facilitating ‘coffee and chat’ events where parents and carers can discuss, problem solve and get support in communication.
 There are also ‘out and about’ groups that provide a rich opportunity to practise all forms of communication in a supportive environment.
 Please go to the communication events page to see what is going on in your area.